 Running Too Hot

-When you allow your stove apparatus to run above burning temperatures of 245°C or (475°F) you risk damage; warping your grate and also to your flue/liner/cowl too.
-A significant increase of the risk of chimney fires is created, especially if there has been creosote build up.
+When you allow your stove apparatus to run above burning temperatures of 245°C or (475°F) you risk damage to your flue/liner/cowl and possibly warping your baffle plate.
+A significant increase in the risk of chimney fires is created, especially if there has been creosote build up.

-Read our other articles under ‘stoves’ or burning ‘wood’ to get all the knowledge you need to use your appliances to maximum efficiency and safety.
-Also Please remember to get your solid fuel heating appliances swept at least once a year by your chimney sweep.
+Read our other articles under ‘stoves’ or burning ‘wood’ to gain the knowledge you need to use your appliances to maximum efficiency under safe conditions.
+Also Please remember a significant part of this maintenance strategy is to get your solid fuel heating appliances swept at least once a year by your chimney sweep.

 You can buy thermometers and wood moisture meters here Here